 The U.S. climate fair share to limit global warming to 1.5°C

 As reported in Sierra magazine, “Even if the United States honestly reduces its emissions to net zero in 2050, it will not have done its fair share of the planetary effort.”
 It must also help developing countries.
-Read more about what the US’s fair share should look like here.
+Learn more about what the US’s fair share should look like here, and read an analysis by Tom Athanasiou here.

 “Chinese Overseas Development Financing of Electric Power Generation“